Pooja0050/Incubyte-Assignment/README.md

-Test Incubyte Assignment Repository
+ Incubyte Assignment Repository
-Welcome to the Test Documentation Repository!
+Welcome to the Incubyte Assignment Repository!
 This repository contains comprehensive test documentation that supports software quality assurance and testing efforts.

 Contents
 Test Cases

 Test Cases are designed to validate the functionality of the software and ensure that it meets the specified requirements.
 You will find detailed descriptions of individual test scenarios, including:
 Test Case ID: Unique identifier for the test case.
 Description: Summary of the test scenario.